ampas/ACES_ODT_Candidates/README.md

 # ACES ODT Candidates
  Prebaked LUTs of the ACES 2.0 ODT candidates from the VWG

-This repo contains a Nukescipt used to bake the LUTs, and a dctl template to wrap them in a way Resolve will treat as a valid ACES ODT.
+This repo contains a Nukescipt used to bake the LUTs, A dctl template to wrap them in a way Resolve will treat as a valid ACES ODT.
+And FilmLight Display Rendering Transforms intended for use in Baselight.

+# Filmlight Baselight

+## 1. Adding the DRTs to Baselight:
+- copy all the files contained in `ACES2_0_Candidates_rev001` to `/vol/.support/etc/colourspaces`
+- restart Baselight
+- You should see three new custom DRTs in `Scene Settings -> Format & Colour -> Display Rendering Transform`

+# Davinci Resolve

 ## 1. Adding a Custom ACES IDT or ODT File:
 - Navigate to the "ACES Transforms" folder in Resolve's main application support folder.